AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Deploy the Transit Aviatrix Gateway
 ************************************

-Transit Aviatrix Gateway can be deployed using the `Transit Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_
+Transit Aviatrix Gateway can be deployed using the `Transit Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_.

-Prerequisite for Azure
+Prerequisites for Azure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transit FireNet builds on the Aviatrix Transit Network solution where Aviatrix gateways are deployed in Transit VNet and/or in Spoke VNet in Azure.
 ActiveMesh is applied by default.